shrutisuryawanshi29/PoseEstimation_iOS/README.md

 ```

 The above is an example in which YOLO-NAS pose.
 Any models can be converted in the above way and used in the project.

+## Branch Information
+1. main - which contains the dropdown selection of models
+2. AD_YoloNas - which contains the implementation of yolo_nas_pose_l